No tears for the raped concubine

 The cast of characters is predominantly male: a Levite, his attendant, a father, an old man, and a group of [violent] men.
-Of the two females, a concubine is central; a virgin daughter receives scant attention.
+Of the two females, the Levite’s concubine and the old man’s daughter receives scant attention.
 All these people are nameless.
-The men do speak, even the attendant, but the women say nothing (Texts of Terror 66).
+The men do all the speaking, even the attendant, but the women say nothing (Texts of Terror 66).

 Notice that the woman who was being repeatedly raped and abused all night long was released.
 She returns to where “her master “was staying.
 This means that the location of her abuse could not have been far from the house.
-This also would seem to imply that, once the terror ended, she hoped to find some safety and healing in returning home.
+This also would seem to imply that, once her hours of torment ended, she hoped to find safety and healing in the arms of her husband.